Howard318/Bike-Share-Data-Analysis/README.md

 # Bike-Share-Data-Analysis
-For Coursea DA Capstone Project - Bike-Share Data Analysis
+For Coursera DA Capstone Project - Bike-Share Data Analysis

 ## Intro
 Welcome to the Cyclistic bike-share analysis case study!
 This project showcases my work as a junior data analyst for Cyclistic, a fictional bike-share company based in Chicago.
 The case study is part of my professional portfolio and demonstrates my proficiency in data analysis, visualization, and strategic marketing insights.